chairemobilite/transition_qgis/README.md

 ```bash
 pylupdate5 transition_qgis.pro
 ```
+This command will update the `transition_qgis_fr.ts` file and add all text that needs to be translated to it with the correct line number.
+The command should be ran every time new visible text is added to the plugin.

 After that, you can open the `transition_qgis_fr.ts` file in QT Linguist, write the translation of each field and save your changes.
+This does not automatically delete older versions of the text but marks them as *outdated* in the `transition_qgis_fr.ts`.
+The outdated fields can be manually removed.
 Once that is done, run the following command in the `i18n` directory :
 ```bash
 lrelease transition_qgis_fr.ts
 ```
+This command will generate a new `transition_qgis_fr` binary file with the new translations.